restqa/faker-plugin/docs/steps-catalog.md

 <a name="module_Given"></a>
-All the steps related to the Fake data generation
+All the steps related to the Fakke data generation

 * [Given](#module_Given)